mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 ###### Grav Platform

-Grav Platforms range in size from personals discs one metre across to huge floating islands supporting whole cities.
+Grav Platforms range in size from personals discs one meter across to huge floating islands supporting whole cities.
 The Aslan appreciate grav platforms and use them extensively on worlds capable of supporting them (TL11 for smaller platforms, TL14 for larger ones).
 Grav
 Platforms all consist of a slab of super-strong material supported by one or more anti-grav units similar to those used on grav belts.
-Power is provided from a battery or reactor mounted in the centre of the platform.
+Power is provided from a battery or reactor mounted in the center of the platform.
 Smaller grav platforms can be controlled by angling the body forward and inclining the leading edge of the platform, allowing an agile user to alter course just by shifting his weight.
 Larger platforms have stability as a prime concern and so have more conventional controls.